skycoin/hardware-wallet/README.md

 ### Sign firmware

+Signs the firmware with the private key corresponding to the PubKeys that were registered in the bootlaoder during building.
+The PubKeys can be found in the project [Makefile](https://github.com/SkycoinProject/hardware-wallet/blob/develop/Makefile)
 ```
 make sign # Your firmware is tiny-firmware/skyfirmware.bin
 ```

 ### Combine bootloader and firmware

+This creates a combined firmware without memory protection.

 ```
 make full-firmware # this will create a full-firmware-no-mem-protect.bin file